 Garlic – Peeled whole garlic cloves are added to the curry for an authentic taste.
 Do not skip them.

-Yogurt – Yogurt gives a rich and creamy texture to the curry.
+Yogurt (Dahi, Curd) – Plain yogurt gives the curry a rich and creamy texture.
 Whisk it well to prevent it from curdling while cooking.

-Other than red chili powder, you will need turmeric powder, coriander powder, and roasted cumin powder.
+Spice Powders – You will need Mathania chili powder (or Kashmiri red chili powder), turmeric powder, coriander powder, and roasted cumin powder.

 Note – Some people do not add any spices except the red chili powder to their recipe.
 You can try that version too.

-Others – You will also need onions, ginger garlic paste, salt, cilantro (coriander), and lime juice.
+Others – You will also need red onions.

 How To Make Laal Maas